 Pros:

-- Network discovery, documentation, and mapping
+- Automatic discovery, documentation, and topology mapping

-- Server monitoring, including storage system monitoring
+- Server monitoring, including storage systems

 Cons: